Load libraries

 Instructions

-• Rename this script to use your data set name.
-E.g. dm_addhealth if you are using the Add Health data, or dm_ool for the Outlook on Life data set.
+dm_addhealthif you are using the Add Health data, ordm_oolfor the Outlook on Life data set.

-2. After you load the data, restrict the variables to only the ones you are investigating using the select() function.
+- After you load the data, restrict the variables to only the ones you are investigating using the

-4. Save the resulting data set to your data folder as datasetname_clean.Rdata, e.g. addhealth_clean.Rdata using the save() function
+- Save the resulting data set to your

 Submission instructions

-• Render your script file before you submit to ensure that it works and looks the way you expect it to.
+- Render your script file to PDF before you submit to ensure that it works and looks the way you expect it to.
+Fix any code that wraps off the page.

 Example

-Here is an example using R Markdown/Quarto.
+Here is an example using Quarto.
 Everything you see below this line comes is written in the .qmd script itself.
 This is an example of literate programming where you write what you are going to do, do it in code, and then write what you have learned after each step.
+You can find a video walk through in Canvas of me creating this script (or something really close to it).

 Setup